 This is where and when advertisers need to make the most of it.
 By delivering these individuals in quest of an immediate response, idea or buying advice the appropriate message – your message.

-How can you implement such a flexible system, that will allow you to be on the forefront, to be responsive, listening, to supply answers to your prospects at the exact time they are looking for it?
+How can you implement such a flexible system, that will allow you to be on the forefront, to be responsive, to listen, and to supply answers to your prospects at the exact time they are looking for it?
 How can you adequately identify their needs and offer the most suitable option?

 This is where Search Engine Marketing should come to mind.
-Its main benefits being:
+Its main benefits are:

-- Audience segmentation: advertise only to specific demographics
+- Audience segmentation: advertize only to specific demographics

 - Campaign fine-tuning: tweak and perfect your message, your offer